Kevin Owens: Intercontinental Champion (2015–2016)

-Owens made his unannounced main roster debut on the May 18 episode of Raw, responding to John Cena's United States Championship open challenge.
+While still the NXT Champion, Owens made his unannounced main roster debut on the May 18 episode of Raw, responding to John Cena's United States Championship open challenge.
 However, instead of competing in the match, he attacked Cena and stomped on the United States title in a show of disrespect, setting up a non-title match between the two at Elimination Chamber on May 31, which Owens won cleanly by pinfall.
-A rematch between the two took place at Money in the Bank on June 14, which Cena won, and after the match, Owens powerbombed Cena onto the ring apron.
-Owens later challenged Cena to a match for the United States Championship, which took place at Battleground on July 19, which Cena won by submission, thus ending their feud.
-After the loss to Cena, Owens entered a feud with Cesaro, defeating him in two matches—at SummerSlam on August 23 and on an episode of Raw eight days later.
+At Money in the Bank on June 14, Owens lost to Cena, after which he powerbombed Cena onto the ring apron.
+Owens, no longer NXT Champion later challenged Cena to a match for the United States Championship at Battleground on July 19, which Cena won by submission, thus ending their feud.

-On September 20 at Night of Champions, Owens defeated Ryback to win his first singles title on the main roster, the Intercontinental Championship.
-On October 3, Owens' first title defense came on the WWE Network special, Live from Madison Square Garden, where Owens defeated Chris Jericho.
-On October 25, at Hell in a Cell, Owens successfully defended the championship in a rematch against Ryback.
-Owens then took part in the tournament for the vacant WWE World Heavyweight Championship, in which he defeated Titus O'Neil and Neville, but lost to Dean Ambrose in the semifinals at Survivor Series on November 22.
-Owens then entered a feud with Ambrose, where he lost the Intercontinental Championship to Ambrose at TLC: Tables, Ladders & Chairs on December 13, ending his reign at 84 days.
-Going into 2016, Owens unsuccessfully faced Ambrose for the championship on several occasions.
-On January 24, Owens entered the 2016 Royal Rumble match at the Royal Rumble pay-per-view, but was unsuccessful after being eliminated by Sami Zayn.
+After defeating Cesaro on August 23 at SummerSlam, Owens defeated Ryback at Night of Champions on September 20 to win the Intercontinental Championship, his first singles title on the main roster.
+On October 3, Owens' first title defense came on the WWE Network special, Live from Madison Square Garden, defeating Chris Jericho.
+At Hell in a Cell on October 25, Owens defeated Ryback to retain the title.
+Owens took part in the tournament for the vacant WWE World Heavyweight Championship, in which he defeated Titus O'Neil and Neville, but lost to Dean Ambrose in the semifinals at Survivor Series on November 22.
+On December 13, Owens lost the Intercontinental Championship to Ambrose at TLC: Tables, Ladders & Chairs, ending his reign at 84 days.
+He failed to regain the title on the January 7, 2016 episode of SmackDown and at Royal Rumble on January 24 in a Last Man Standing match.
+Later that night, he entered his first Royal Rumble match at number 18, eliminating AJ Styles before being eliminated by Sami Zayn.